 When “Hearts of Our People: Native Women Artists” opens at Mia on June 2, it will be the largest exhibition of work by Native women artists ever assembled.
 It features objects made by 115 artists over a thousand years.
 It was a long time coming.

-I am the co-curator of the exhibition, along with Jill Ahlberg Yohe, Mia’s Associate Curator of Native American Art.
+I am the co-curator of the exhibition, along with Jill Ahlberg Yohe, Mia’s former associate curator of Native American art.
 I am an enrolled Kiowa currently living in Santa Fe, New Mexico.
 My family allotments are in the Hog Creek area around Anadarko, Oklahoma.
 My grandmother is/was Suzy Ataumbi Big Eagle and we are descendants of Two Hatchet.
 My mother is/was Jeri Ah-be-hill, and she raised my sister (Keri Ataumbi) and I among the Eastern Shoshone in Fort Washakie, Wyoming, on the Wind River Reservation.
 My mother had a trading post on that reservation for over 20 years and once she divorced my dad, a non-Indian, we moved to Santa Fe and she started over, selling Native American art from up north to a tourist audience visiting the Southwest.

 The Native Exhibition Advisory Board, formed in 2015 to consult on the creation of “Hearts of Our People.”
 The co-curators are Teri Greeves (second from right in the front row) and Jill Ahlberg Yohe (third from right in the front row).